department-of-veterans-affairs/caseflow/docs/ready.md

     1. Pixel or percentage measurements for layout

 #### Icons
-1. Ensure that all necessary SVGs are linked from the ticket and render correctly in the GitHub browser
+1. Ensure that all necessary SVGs are linked from the ticket and render correctly in the GitHub browser.
+Do not add new icons that are Font (not so) Awesome.

 #### Error Handling
-1. Invalid / unexpected user input
+1. What happens for invalid / unexpected user input?
-1. Server failure
+1. What happens for server failure?
 1. If necessary, consult with engineer about which errors may occur

 #### Data persisting to the backend